oleobal/loot/readme.md

 Books have no need for the complex damage scaling, but they do instead have *subjects*, in addition to modifiers.
 A book will always be given a subject (if it needs one), and then possibly a modifier.
 This is done through string substitution in the titles and descriptions.

+Books that are not mere fluff (skill books) are also given a scalable number of *uses*, which represent their quality as instruction books.

 ## Creature generator

 The creature generator will be split it two, humanoids and monsters, with humanoids leveraging the equipment lists from the loot generator.

+User-facedness is a bit different than with items, in that there is no need to display every possible combination.
+Instead, general rules for the creature should be given : base stats and possible equipment and modifiers.
+I expect the main use of the generator proper will be in the encounter manager.

 Generating encounters (from a difficulty metric and an environment) is a possibility, but an uncertain one.
 Difficulty is hard to evaluate, with many game masters constantly reevaluating it (ie fudging rolls) ; in addition, encounters must make sense in the present situation.
 In practice, I believe presenting DMs with a list of creatures (possibly ordered by difficulty rating) would be sufficient.